pmalenke/pmalenke/README.md

 ### Hi there 👋

 My name is Paul Malenke.
-I am intersted in learning more about how to use coding and what applications I can apply it to in my career.
-I am currently trying to read the whole *Inheritance* series and am currently on *Eldest*.
-Some of my favorite hobbies are disc golfing and video games.
+I am intersted in learning more about how to use coding.
+I enjoy disc golfing and rock climbing when I have time.

 Link to my lessons_learned.md file:
 https://github.com/AerE361/mission-1-pmalenke/blob/cc15a367c90e5371c8a39cea7ecd0913267727e4/lessons_learned.md